jkenlooper/puzzle-massive/_infra/README.md

 guide](/docs/development.md).
 Other ways of creating virtual machines with virtualization software can be used as long as they use Ubuntu 20.04.
-Can also directly install Puzzle Massive on your machine without using a virtual machine if you use Ubuntu 20.04 which is the current OS that the project is built around.
+Can also directly install Puzzle Massive on your machine without using a virtual machine if you use Ubuntu 20.04.

 Setting up a local environment may involve some troubleshooting.
 Please ask for help on the Discord Chat development channel.

-When developing a feature or fixing a bug use the branch naming convention of prefixing it with 'feature/' or 'bugfix/'.
+When developing a feature or fixing a bug; use the branch naming convention of prefixing it with 'feature/' or 'bugfix/'.
 For example, if working on a feature to add rotating pieces; then use the branch name of 'feature/rotating-pieces'.
 For fixing a bug with pieces that mysteriously disappear then use